 Yes and no. The Massachusetts State Building Code allows a homeowner to apply for and be issued Building Permits associated with their own property.
-The homeowner can perform the work themselves or hire an unlicensed individual to perform the work under the permit, as long as the homeowner supervises the work.
-Note that in this scenario, the homeowner would be still be responsible for insuring that all work would be compliant with any applicable codes, bylaws, and regulations.
+The homeowner can perform the work themselves or hire a licensed individual to perform the work under the permit issued to the homeowner.
+Note that in this scenario, the homeowner would be still be responsible for insuring that all work would be compliant with any applicable codes, bylaws, and regulations, but the contractor would still be required to hold the appropriate licenses.

 Items covered under trade permits, such as gas, plumbing, electrical, need to be performed (and permits obtained) by contractors licensed in that specific trade.
 Also, a homeowner, cannot perform work associated with manufactured buildings.